When you're knee-deep into the design of your website, it's hard to admit this fact: Some of the pages on your website are more important than others.

-- They want to make sure the business is legit.
+- They want to make sure the business is legitimate.

-- They want to see if the business serves their niche or location.
+- They want to see if the business serves a specific niche or location.

 - They want to analyze the business’s success.

 I could go on and on.
 There are a ton of reasons that could bring a user here, but they all boil down to the desire for information.
 Let’s see what HubSpot does.
-Here is their About page:
+Here is the company’s About page:

 This is an example of an About page optimized to drive engagement, increase conversions, and enhance the brand.
-They made it as much about the user as about the company itself, because along the way, the user is getting value -- applying for a job, downloading a free report, and connecting with a trusted brand for even more valuable content.
+The page is as much about the user as it is about the company itself because along the way, the user is receiving value.

 Tips for Optimizing Each Page

-Now that I've given you a framework and a couple examples, here are a few, more specific tips to help you on your way to optimizing each of the four most important pages.
+Now that you have a framework for optimizing your pages and a couple of examples, here are a few, more specific tips to help you optimize each of the four most important pages.

 - Provide flow.
 Make it obvious where the user is supposed to go and what they are supposed to do next.

-- Make your CTA as big and obvious as possible.
-A home page may allow for several different CTAs -- make it easy for the user to choose by making CTA buttons large and easy to click.
-Oftentimes, a user uses the home page as a way of finding where on the site she wants to go.
+- Make the Navigation Menu Clear.
+Oftentimes, a visitor uses the home page as a way of finding where on the site she wants to go.
 For this reason, you should make the navigation menu very clear.

 - Include at least one CTA.
-Remember, most people aren’t just looking for more informatio; they're seeking a deeper level of engagement.
+Remember, most people aren’t just looking for more information, they're seeking a deeper level of engagement.

 - Organize information on your blog clearly, and make sure that information satisfies the reasons users might be on your blog.
 Most users will want to read the most recent articles, so provide these.
 You may also want to organize categories on the blog home page, such as “most recent,” “most popular,” or other forms of categorization.